 Access to their own laptop enables students to take an active role in overseeing their own work and tracking their own process.
-Our Grades 8-12 students are allowed to bring their computers back and forth from home.
-We use learning management software such as Google Classroom as well as Google Apps for Education to help students stay connected to their teachers and to others in the community.
+Our high school students are allowed to bring their computers back and forth from home.
+We use learning management software such as Blackboard and Google Classroom as well as Google Apps for Education to help students stay connected to their teachers and to others in the community.